 You can also set the number of transactions displayed on the page, using the filter at the bottom left of your screen.
 10, 25, 50 or 100 per page depending on your needs.

 If you need to create new transactions, you can use the new transaction(s) creation page, available on the top right of this page.

-This will allow you to create one or more transactions at once in record time.
-Once you have entered your transactions, click on "Add" at the top right of your screen.
+This allows you to create one or more transactions at once in record time.
+Once you have entered your transactions, click on “Add” at the top right of your screen.